owncloud-archive/documentation/admin_manual/configuration/files/encryption_configuration_quick_guide.rst

 ownCloud provides two encryption types:

-- **User specific Key:** every user has their own private/public key pairs, and the private key is protected by the user's password.
+- **User-specific Key:** every user has their own private/public key pairs; the private key is protected by the user's password.

 - **Master Key:** there is only one key (or key pair) and all files are encrypted using that key pair.

 How To Enable Encryption
 ------------------------

-It's your choice what type of encryption you want to use.

 How to enable **Master Key** encryption: